-NYIT College of Osteopathic Medicine's official graduation dates are the traditional May graduation, as well as June 30, July 31, Sept.
-30 and Dec.
-31, with the commencement and hooding ceremonies taking place in May.
+NYIT College of Osteopathic Medicine's official graduation dates are the traditional May graduation, as well as June 30, July 31, September 30, and December 31, with the commencement and hooding ceremonies taking place in May.
 Students graduating in May, June, July, September, and December will be invited to participate in the commencement and hooding ceremonies.

-- be at least 21-one years of age.
+- Be at least 21 years of age

-- have exhibited professional conduct and excellent moral and ethical behavior.
+- Have exhibited professional conduct and excellent moral and ethical behavior

-- have satisfactorily passed required examinations.
+- Have satisfactorily passed required examinations

-- have satisfactorily completed the program of study required by the degree.
+- Have satisfactorily completed the program of study required by the degree

-- meet the graduation requirements for their program as listed in the catalog of entry and/or any subsequent or additional program requirements.
+- Meet the graduation requirements for their program as listed in the catalog of entry and/or any subsequent or additional program requirements.
 In the event of an extension beyond the initial scheduled graduation date, the student must meet the graduation requirements for the class with whom the student graduates.

-- have been in residence at an AOA or LCME accredited college of medicine, the last two years of which must have been at the NYIT College of Osteopathic Medicine.
+- Have been in residence at an AOA- or LCME-accredited college of medicine, the last two years of which must have been at the NYIT College of Osteopathic Medicine